SeldonIO/seldon-core/doc/source/workflow/api-testing.md

  The above sends a gRPC send-feedback request to 0.0.0.0:8003 using the given oauth key/secret (assumes you are using the Seldon API Gateway) with the REST oauth-port at 8002 and use the contract.json file to create a random request.
 In this example you would have port-forwarded the Seldon api-server to local ports.

-You can find more exampes in the [example models folder notebooks](../examples/models).
+You can find more examples in the [example notebooks list](../examples/notebooks.html).

 To understand the format of the contract.json see details [below](#api-contract).